- With a Time Limit

 A story prompt can help you get your writing session started.
 Allowing your brain to warm up and get ready to generate the coolest ideas.
 Use short tasked story prompts to get your creative flow started.
 This creative flow doesn’t even have to be for writing, using this method can help you get your best thinking cap on for any task or project.

 If you are apart of a writers & authors group or any other group and need ideas to keep everyone engaged in a fun way, story prompts can help.
 Story prompts that prompt a person to write about themselves, their desires, experiences, and opinions are a great way to have engagement and build relationships.
+They are also great for bouncing ideas off writing partners and testing out writing theories and methods.
 Use story prompts to also enlighten yourself on others’ perspectives and qualities as each person takes on a prompt in their own unique way.

 Use story prompts to learn about new writing techniques, ideas, skills, practices, and other things you have not yet discovered.